spotzero/wsdata/README.txt

 After reviewing the issues with the first implementation, we came to the conclusion that most (if not all) of the issues revolved around EntityFieldQueries failing on wsdata fields.
 Meaning we needed to implement a proper Field Storage Controller with support for EntityFieldQueries (i.e implement hook_field_storage_query).

+All the same principles applied.
+We used connectors, processors and configurations to interact with web service data.
+The specific field settings were moved into the "field settings" instead of "field instance settings".
+Using the "storage" array in the field settings, you define the storage settings, remote key and other information previously only found in the configuration entity.
+This allowed the configuration entities to act more generically.
+They could be mapped one-to-one per web service instead of per field.

+Here's a snippet from a field definition using the Web Service Fields Storage controller:

+<pre><code>
+'storage' => array(
+  'module' => 'wsfields_storage',
+  'settings' => array(
+    'processor' => 'myprocessor',
+    'propertymap' => array(
+      'read' => array(
+        '%uid' => 'uid',
+      ),
+    ),
+    'remotekey' => 'description',
+    'translation' => FALSE,
+    'wsconfig_name' => 'my_wsconfig',
+  ),
+  'type' => 'wsfields_storage',
+</code></pre>

 Issues with the Second Attempt
 ------------------------------